Why Parent Coaching? Your Guide to Working with a Parent Coach in Seattle, WA

 What Does Parent Coaching Look Like?

 Parenting appointments are typically conducted over video (telehealth).
 Parent coaching always starts with an intake appointment with one of our licensed providers.
 As we hear your story about your child, we will assess what to target in treatment.
-The targets will involve areas where you would like to see improvement in your child’s behavior.
+The targets will involve areas where you would like to see improvement in your child’s behavior and communication.
 We will let you know where we think change is possible versus where your child may benefit from an adjustment in parent expectations.

 Adjustment of parent expectations can come into play if your child has neurodevelopmental differences, but also for “neurotypical” children who may benefit from modifications around daily expectations because of where the child is developmentally.
 For some children, there may be a benefit to us seeing your child in person for a neurodevelopmental evaluation.
 The neurodevelopmental evaluation usually leads us to a deeper understanding of your child’s specific developmental profile and needs.